katalyst/koi-template/APPREADME.md

 ## Development

-To run the rails server as well as watching for dartsass changes, the application provides a Procfile (ran through foreman) to use this, run `bin/dev` then visit `localhost`.
+To run the rails server as well as watching for dartsass changes, the application provides a Procfile (run through foreman) to use this, run `bin/dev` then visit `localhost`.

 ### Admin